Arctic ski camp expedition to Bünsow Land

 Day 0 - Packing

-We recommend you to have a least one day before the expedition to settle in and adjust especially if you have had a long journey.
-We will also begin the preparation this day and pack all the gear that we need for our ski camp expedition.
-OBS: Accomodation, transfer, meals etc is not included for this first day.
-We can assist with accomodation and excursions.
+We recommend you to have a least one day in Longyearbyen before the ski expedition to settle in and adjust especially if you have had a long journey.
+We will also begin the preparation on this day and pack all the gear that we need for our Arctic ski camp expedition.

-Day 1 - Expedition starts
+Day 1 - The ski expedition starts

 Day 2 to 5 - Ski touring & Camp life